Here you can find the ever-expanding list of frequently asked questions about Lucky 13 Toys.

 Generally, no. My plate is pretty full, sorry!
 But try searching to see if someone has already gotten to it as a remix, or suggest it in the model comments.

 Right now, STEP and design files are a perk for Printables Club supporters.
-Files are available for Original Lucky 13, Mini 13, and Easy 13.
+You can also buy them with a one-time purchase on my Printables store.
+Files are available for all of the 13 Series figures.

 Yes, under the CC-BY license, you can share and adapt the files how you want, including selling prints, provided that you give proper attribution.
 Please don't try to pass off this work as your own!